 Now you can create a new user and apply the role you just created.

 See Log in with the new user, above.

 The API operations here have been customized for these specific tasks.
 You can do more with them.
-Plus, there are other operations in the Identity Management: User Administration API.
+Plus, there are other operations in the Identity and Access Management API.
 For example, you can create more groups to organize different objects and customize access to them via new roles and associated users.

 Updated about 1 month ago